-I Fell Behind On A Payday Loan – What Happens Now?
+I Fell Behind On A Payday Loan – What Happens Next?

 Do you know what happens if you fall behind on your monthly payments for an online payday loan?
 Have you looked at your contract to see what’s spelled out if you miss even one or two payments?
 Have you checked your state’s laws to find out what a payday loan company can do if you fall behind?
 Don’t make the same simple mistakes that many borrowers make when they can’t make their monthly payment.
+The first step is not to panic and come up with solution to get back on track with payments.
+If you have yet to fall behind, then it’s best to take proactive steps to avoid a default.
 Before you find yourself in this situation it pays to know what the ramifications are.
 That way you may not fall behind on your payday loan payments.

 Short term loans are inherently risk for the lender.
 This is the case not only all throughout the country, but also here in Ohio where cash is tight and borrowers turn to cash advances to pay for emergency expenses.
 Most applicants will turn to an online payday loan or installment loan because they’re not eligible for other types of financing with lower interest rates.
 Companies understand cash is tight and there may be times when you can’t pay by the due date.
 That’s why the most important thing you have to remember is to contact your lender when there’s a chance the next monthly payment will be missed.
 By being proactive you can avoid even worrying about what happens when someone falls behind on a loan payment.
 Most reputable lenders will work with a borrower if they can explain the situation.
 Keep in mind, a direct lender won’t get any money if no payments come in.
 They will eventually write off your loan and the vehicle will go up for auction to settle the amount lent.
 Oftentimes the car will sell for a lower amount at a vehicle auction then what it was appraised for.
 The problem with a low sale is that your lender can still ask for additional payments on top of what your car got at the auction.
 At this point a payday loan company in Ohio may take you to court or send a borrower to collections to get the original money back.
 As described by the Ohio Attorney General, payday loan companies can not threaten you with jail or other abusive debt collection tactics if payments are missed.
 In most situations an established Ohio lender will want to work with you to establish a payment plan.
 Otherwise they know you won’t have a chance for them to collect any money in the future.

-Contact your lend if you fall behind on an online payday loan
+Contact your lender if you fall behind on payments